yaskovdev/blog/source/_posts/2024-11-29-intro-to-genetic-programming-can-evolution-write-computer-programs.md

 }
 ```

-It also illustrates how `code.do*range` works: it runs given instructions in a loop, adjusting the current index — either increasing or decreasing it — to move closer to the destination index.
+It also illustrates how `code.do*range` works: it runs given instructions in a loop, adjusting the current index—either increasing or decreasing it—to move closer to the destination index.

 # Solution 3: The Most Unconventional, Yet Functional